vert-x/mod-mongo-persistor/README.md

 An example would be:

     {
-        "action": "getCollections"
+        "action": "get_collections"
     }

 This should return the list of all collections within the db

-When getCollections completes successfully, a reply message is sent back to the sender with the following data:
+When get_collections completes successfully, a reply message is sent back to the sender with the following data:

     {
         "status": "ok",